COVID-19 Student Ministry Details

 Our Student Leaders will always strive to be vigilant of safety standards and guidelines both for the student’s health and well-being and their own, and as such, we will set up each event and monitor students to adhere to these guidelines.

-Our most significant factor in helping keep our students and leaders safe in this season are OUR PARENTS.
+Our most significant factor in helping keep our students and leaders safe in this season is OUR PARENTS.
 For any and all student ministry gatherings, we ask that each family please discuss being respectful of other’s tolerances for safety and the importance of adhering to the established guidelines set by the student ministry – not just because it’s the rules, but because this is how we can love one another well.

 Parents- if your student is exhibiting any flu-like symptoms, especially fever (but not limited to)- please keep your student home.